 Mark Giuffre, CFE, CAMS, CPP

-With 30 years of experience serving in the U.S. Drug Enforcement Administration (DEA), Mark Giuffre is a globally recognized expert in narcotics investigations, interdiction, border security, transnational crime groups and synthetic opioids.
+With 30 years of experience as a U.S. Drug Enforcement Administration (DEA) agent, Mark Giuffre is a globally recognized expert in narcotics investigations, interdiction, border security, transnational crime groups and synthetic opioids.
 He has developed and provided training programs and instruction to federal, state, local, tribal and foreign law enforcement officials.
 Mark also has contributed to the curriculum and instructed training courses for the state of Illinois District Court Judges.
 In addition, he is trained, experienced and certified in financial, fraud and asset forfeiture investigations.

 Mark retired as an Assistant Special Agent in Charge of the DEA Chicago Office where he was responsible for narcotics investigations, money laundering investigations, intelligence and enforcement in five Midwestern states.
 In that role, he oversaw and directed more than 90 criminal investigators and support personnel.
 He also served as a liaison with U.S. attorneys, the Department of Justice (DOJ), the Department of the Treasury and the Department of Homeland Security (DHS), as well as local regulatory elements and local and foreign law enforcement agencies.

 During his DEA career, Mark managed complex global criminal investigations targeting the world’s largest illicit drug trafficking and money laundering organizations.
 In addition, he directed operations in coordination with other nations and U.S. law enforcement and regulatory agencies.
-Mark led the collaborative operations that resulted in prosecution of 70 top lieutenants of the Sinaloa Cartel in Mexico and a court-ordered $1.8 forfeiture.
-Furthermore, he designed and implemented a U.S.- Mexico cross border drug intelligence sharing program.
+He led the collaborative operations that resulted in prosecution of 70 top lieutenants of the Sinaloa Cartel in Mexico and a court-ordered $1.8 billion forfeiture.

-Earlier in his career, Mark was stationed at the American Embassy in Bangkok, Thailand for seven years, with travel and assignments to 37 other nations.
-Because of this experience, he has a deep understanding of Asian organized crime through his coordination of investigative efforts in Southern Thailand and Northern Malaysia.
-Back in the states, Mark managed global undercover money laundering investigations that detected and monitored global financial flows of illicit proceeds in order to develop evidence for prosecutions.
-While serving as an Inspector with the Office Professional Responsibility in Washington, D.C., he was not only responsible for conducting investigations of misconduct by employees of the organization as a result of anonymous reporting of allegations but also was responsible for protecting the whistleblowers in these matters from retaliation.
+Mark was stationed at the American Embassy in Bangkok, Thailand for seven years, with travel and assignments to 37 other nations.
+He has a deep understanding of Asian organized crime through his coordination of investigative efforts in Southern Thailand and Northern Malaysia.
+In the U.S., he managed global undercover money laundering investigations that detected and monitored global financial flows of illicit proceeds in order to develop evidence for prosecutions.
+While serving as an Inspector with the Office Professional Responsibility in Washington, D.C., he was responsible not only for conducting investigations of misconduct by employees of the organization as a result of anonymous reporting of allegations but also for protecting whistleblowers from retaliation.